LordDaniel-dev/DOISR-Group-6/README.md

 # DOISR-FAIR-open-data
-Group project for the signature DOISR
+Group project for the subject DOISR